10up/wp-local-docker-docs/_includes/markdown/GlobalCommands.md

 ## Updating Docker Images
 `10updocker image update` Will determine which of the docker images utilized by WP Local Docker are present on your system and update them to the latest version available.

+## Stopping global services
+WP Local Docker relies on a set of global services to function properly.
+To turn off global services, run `10updocker stop all`.
+This will stop all environments and then the global services.